MC 28 - A Vulgar Theory of Value

 Though unknown to the sanitised, and thus wholly impoverished, neoclassical theory of exchange value, this dirty theorem has the power to explain how value in use is generated and distributed.
 The never ending need to separate ourselves from our useless shit promoting social purpose through the dissipation of energy in its social form - value in use - without social responsibility or obligation.
 Society benefiting from the collective imperative to metaphorically poo, more so than the psychology of individual greed.

 Not that you will see this entropic mechanism for the socially efficient distribution of usefulness described in any economic textbook.
+Nor understood, as a potential foundational principle of corporate law and corporate governance.

 Attracted to the sterile, linear and methodologically infallible idea that all value is value in exchange, the virtuous similarity between kaka, cash and commodities has long gone unnoticed and unexamined.
 A decade or more of policy implications waiting to be discovered.
-Findings that I predict will directly connect global crisis with the universalised practice of taking the exchange of unwants to it’s modern day extreme .
+We just might be sitting on the key to solving humanities greatest challenges:

 By focusing on demand, wants and equilibrium, I believe economists have missed the fundamental and practical truth that all exchange is based on the double co-incidence of the supply of unwanted things or unwants.
 In other words, the deliberate manufacturing of disequilibrium.
 We must all produce things we don’t want or can’t keep, in order for exchange to occur and for capitalism to continue to function.
 Fated, in the extreme and by excess, to never be satiated by what we produce ourselves and to only be satisfied by consuming the unwanted product of another.
+A non trivial insight.

 A mechanism predicted by Sadi Carnot in 1824.
 He said that where there is a difference, motive power can be produced.
 What he could not imagine is that this same principle applied in the markets of Paris as did a heat engine.

-Buyers and sellers hacking into the second law of thermodynamics understood as a motive force for change.
+Buyers and sellers hacking the second law of thermodynamics understood as a motive force for change.
 Each deliberately manufacturing their own entropy, in the form of an unwanted baguette and franc, to generate disequilibrium.
 The pre-requisite condition for market exchange.
 Exploiting the principle that markets abhor a gradient, the thing that was useless to one flowed to the other where it was useful and could be used and the opposite flow of usefulness in the other direction.

 Next up in the Millennia Challenge I return to the Friedman Paradox, examining why maximising exchange value does not maximise value in use, and consider the implications of making the sole purpose of a company the accumulation of unwants or excremental value in the form of profits.